valevo/SABIO/logs.md

 Marieke mentioned:

-Valika Smeulders at the Rijksmuseum
+Saskia pointed to Rijksmuseum's [new exhibition on slavery](https://www.rijksmuseum.nl/nl/zien-en-doen/tentoonstellingen/slavernij), co-curated by Valika Smeulders

 WORKSHOP:

  - Wayne:
    - why 'bias' instead of e.g. 'racism'?
    - even the word 'human' is biased (indicated anthropocentric bias) -> probably means: bias is everywhere

+ - Hodan:
+   - bias navigation should be disruptive: disrupt the ways we search and find information in collections